 The Company utilized the services of an independent appraisal company to assist it in assessing the fair value of the assets and liabilities acquired.
 This assessment included an evaluation of the fair value of the real estate and fixed assets in addition to the intangibles acquired.
 The real estate was valued utilizing a combination of the income and cost approaches.
-The fixed assets were valued utilizing a combination of the market and cost approaches.
-The intangible asset, customer relationships, was valued utilizing the income approach.
+The fixed assets were valued utilizing a combination of the income relationships, was valued utilizing the income approach.
 The valuation process also included discussion with management regarding the history and business operations of the STC-MEMS Business, a study of the economic and industry conditions in which the STC-MEMS Business competes and an analysis of the historical and projected financial statements and other records and documents.